VIJAYAVARSHINI/M2_Energy_Detection/0_Abstract/README.md

-# Requirements
+# ABSTRACT
-## Introduction

 In this project the user can understand and monitor the power usages.
-We can easily monitor power consumption using a smart energy meter.
-Its useful and needed for measuring the overall energy consumed.
+The power consumption can be easily monitored by using a smart energy meter.
+It is much needed for measuring the overall energy consumed.